Olivia Hope Counselling - Dip. MBACP Olivia Oven

 If you have any questions, do get in touch for a free consultation.

 Training, qualifications & experience

-I am a member of the BACP (British Association for Counselling and Psychotherapy) and abide by their code of ethics and ongoing training requirements.
+I am a Registered Member of the BACP (British Association for Counselling and Psychotherapy) and abide by their code of ethics and ongoing training requirements.

 Alongside my Private Practice, I work counselling adult clients for a local counselling charity.

 I also trained with Place2Be in London, a children’s mental health charity who work with pupils, families and staff in UK schools and worked with them in Kent as Volunteer Counsellor.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.